-Sober Grid and Orexo collaborates with Walgreens to bring customers Peer Coaching, the Sober Grid community, and Digital Therapeutics
+Sober Grid collaborates with Walgreens and Orexo to bring customers Peer Coaching, the Sober Grid community, and Digital Therapeutics

 - Sober Grid began offering Orexo’s Clinically Proven Digital Therapeutics last fall to their community and clients

-- Walgreens, Sober Grid and Orexo to increase access to mental health and substance abuse treatment and support
+- Sober Grid and Orexo to increase access to mental health and substance abuse treatment and support through Walgreens Find Care®

 Mar 09, 2022, 15:19 ET